spuuntries/pingpyoo/README.md

 > Copyright (C) 2021 by kekboi, Art Union org.
 > License Notice:
-> Any code within this repository and any derivatives thereof are to be licensed with Affero GPL as published by the FSF,
+> Any code within this repository and any derivatives thereof are to be licensed with Affero GPL as published by the FSF, version 3 only,
-> version 3 only, under `kekboi, Art Union org.`, see `LICENSE.md` for details.
+> under `kekboi, Art Union org.`'s name, see `LICENSE.md` for details.

 ## Dependencies: